 The environment is incomplete without microorganisms.
-They are a crucial part of the ecosystem and take part in activities like production of minerals like nitrogen, gases like oxygen, carbon dioxide, cleaning by action on dead matters etc. In various industries, microbes are used intentionally due to their role in human welfare.
+With every breath you take, there are millions of microscopic organisms that you breathe in.
+Apart from that, the human body hosts a plethora of microbes both inside and outside.
+Besides this, they are a crucial part of the ecosystem and take part in activities like production of minerals like nitrogen, gases like oxygen, carbon dioxide, taking care of dead and decaying materials etc.

 Food Industry and Beverages

 The role of microorganisms in food preparation and beverage manufacturing is known for ages.
 They are used in the manufacture of bread, curd, wine, and alcohol etc. Lactobacillus bacteria are responsible for the curd formation.
 They multiply and convert milk into curd.
 Another example is Yeast which is used commercially for alcohol and wine production.
 The process is called fermentation.
 Yeast is also used in baking industries for the preparations of bread and cakes.

 Also Read: Food production

 Bacteria are not only present outside the human body, but they also live inside the body too.
 This aggregate collection of microorganisms that is present on the human body is termed as Microflora.